Dark Energy Analysis: Insights on Universe’s Future

 Read more

-X chromosome inactivation (XCI) is a remarkable biological process that plays a crucial role in the genetic landscape of females.Unlike males, who possess a single X chromosome, females contain two, necessitating the inactivation of one to maintain genetic balance.
+X-chromosome inactivation is a fascinating and complex biological process that plays a crucial role in the genetics of females.In human cells, females possess two X chromosomes, necessitating the silencing of one to prevent an overload of gene dosage.

 Read more